moonblume/BCI/README.md

 # BCI
-This Project was part of my M1 in the section Biotech&Numeric at l'ESME Sudria.
+This project was realised during my M1 in the section Biotech&Numeric at l'ESME Sudria.